AFib Center at Erlanger

 Our Electrophysiology Team

-- Comprehensive Vascular and Arrhythmia (CVA) Clinic – A partnership with UT Erlanger Neurology to help patients who have had a stroke of an unknown cause.
+- Comprehensive Vascular and Arrhythmia (CVA) Clinic – A partnership with Erlanger Neurology to help patients who have had a stroke of an unknown cause.
 This team can determine if a treatable, but undetected, heart rhythm disorder caused the stroke.

 - Pediatric Cardiology – The region’s only subspecialists focused on children's heart disorders through Children's Hospital at Erlanger.